Office 365, who manages your backup?

 If you are responsible for an organisation that falls under regulations with data-retention requirements, Online Backup is designed to help you retain and archive critical data.

-Kalamazoo IT Backup helps you strike the right balance between automation and control.
+Kalamazoo Managed IT Support helps you strike the right balance between automation and control.
 You can manually select which accounts and mailboxes you want to protect, or automatically add newly created Office 365 accounts to the backup schedule.

 Exchange mailboxes are automatically backed up every four hours, and OneDrive and SharePoint accounts every six hours, giving you multiple restore points every day.
 Choose the one you want, and recover fast.